videojs/videojs-contrib-hls/README.md

 player.hls.representations();
 ```

 To see whether the representation is enabled or disabled, call its `enabled()` method with no arguments.
 To set whether it is enabled/disabled, call its `enabled()` method and pass in a boolean value.
+Calling `<representation>.enabled(true)` will allow the adaptive bitrate algorithm to select the representation while calling `<representation>.enabled(false)` will disallow any selection of that representation.

 Example, only enabling representations with a width greater than or equal to 720: